-- Professional conduct is expected always. - Only ENGLISH will be spoken inside the classroom. - NO children are allowed in the classroom or skills lab at any time. - Guests are not to be brought to the class, student lounge, computer lab and skills labs at any time. - No eating or drinking in classrooms. - Pagers and cell phones must be on vibrate during class and turned off during all examinations. - All smart phones and cell phones must be turned in at the front of the class before and during examinations.
-The entire class will incur a 1-point exam/quiz deduction for each time any students' phone vibrates, alarms, or rings during the exam. - 8.Students will not be permitted to exit the classroom while taking an exam until they are finished taking the exam.
-If you must leave for any reason you will not be able to return to the exam that is in progress. - Tape recorders may be used only with the expressed approval of the instructors. - A student enrolled in the nursing program must practice within the ethical and legal framework as set forth in the ANA Code of Ethics, ANA Standards of Nursing Practice, and the California Nurse Practice Act. - Cheating will not be tolerated under any circumstances.
-If a student is noted to have cheated in any fashion, they will receive a "ZERO" for that assignment or exam and risk the possibility of being dismissed from the course. - The following acts are considered as examples of cheating on an assignment: - 1.
-Pretending to submit work and then handing in the work when a second copy is requested, to provide more time to complete the work. - 2.
-Submitting another student's work as your own. - 3.
-Copying another student's work and rewording it. - 4.
-Corrupting a copy of the work on file and asking for an extension to undertake a re-write. - 5.
-Using an illness or other form of extenuating circumstance to enable an extension to the deadline is provided. - 6.
-Cheating is strongly tied to plagiarism.
-Under no circumstances will plagiarism be tolerated - 7.
-The students may be instructed to empty their pockets and place their belongings in the front of the classroom during examinations to prevent cheating.
-Failure to comply may result to removal from the classroom during the examination. - 8.
-All bags and student belongings must be left in the hallway during examinations.
-Purses or other valuables may be kept in the front of the classroom. - 9.
-Students may NOT borrow any calculators, pencils, pens, erasers, or anything else during examinations. - 10.
-Students are responsible for maintaining high standards of nursing practice within the scope of their knowledge and skills. - 11.
-Students must be opened to constructive criticism and used the suggestions for Improving practice of skills. - 12.
-Students must assume responsibility for maintaining a stable, congenial atmosphere Between other students, faculty, and staff. - 13.
-Students must communicate truthfully in verbal and written form both in the classroom and clinical setting.
+- Professional conduct is always expected - Only ENGLISH will be spoken inside the classroom - NO children are allowed in the classroom or skills lab at any time - Guests are not to be brough to the class, student lounge, computer lab and skills lab at any time - No eating or drinking in classrooms - Pagers or cell phones must be on vibrate during class and turned off during all examinations - All smart phones and cell phones must be turned in at the front of the class before and during examinations.
+The entire class will incur a 1 point exam/quiz deduction for each time any students' phone vibrates, alarms, or rings during the exam - Students will not be permitted to exit the classroom while taking an exam until they are finished taking the exam.
+If you must leave for any reason you will not be able to return to the exam that is in progress. - Tape recorders may be used only with the expressed approval of the instructors - A student enrolled in the nursing program must practice within the ethical and legal framework as set forth in the ANA Code of Ethics, ANA Standards of Nursing Practice, and the California Nurse Practice Act - Cheating will not be tolerated under any circumstances.
+If a student is noted to have cheated in any fashion, they will receive a "ZERO" for that assignment or exam and risk the possibility of being dismissed from the course. - The following acts are considered as examples of cheating on an assignment: - Pretending to submit work and then handing in the work when a second copy is requested, to provide more time to complete the work - o Submitting another student's work as your own - $\circ$ $\,$ Copying another student's work and rewording it - Corrupting a copy of the work on file and asking for an extension to undertake a re-write - Using an illness or other form of extenuating circumstance to enable an extension to the deadline is provided - Cheating is strongly tied to plagiarism.
+Under no circumstances will plagiarism be tolerated - The students may be instructed to empty their pockets and place their belongings in the front of the classroom during examinations to prevent cheating.
+Failure to comply may result to removal from the classroom during the examination - All bags and student belongings must be left in the hallway during examinations.
+Purses or other valuables may be kept in the front of the classroom - Students may not borrow any calculators, pencils, pens, erasers, or anything else during examinations - 0 - Students are responsible for maintaining high standards of nursing practice within the scope of their knowledge and skills - Students must be opened to constructive criticism and use the suggestions for improving practice of skills - Students must assume responsibility for maintaining a stable, congenial atmosphere between other students, faculty, and staff - Students must communicate truthfully in verbal and written form both in the classroom and clinical setting

-CLINICAL POLICIES: STANDARD UNIVERSAL PRECAUTIONS Standard (Universal) precautions shall be followed always for all patients.
+CLINICAL POLICIES: STANDARD UNIVERSAL PRECAUTIONS

+Standard (Universal) Precautions shall always be followed for all patients.
 The following precautions must be taken whenever there is even the slightest possibility of exposure to blood or other body substances: